-When you record your accounting journal transactions during a month, for example, they are recorded in real time.
-If you are using an accrual accounting system, that means that the money did not necessarily change hands at that time.
-The purpose of adjusting entries is to show when the money changed hands and to convert your real-time entries to entries that reflect your accrual accounting system.
+Whenever you record your accounting journal transactions, they should be done in real time.
+If you're using an accrual accounting system, money doesn't necessarily change hands at that time of the accounting entry; the purpose of adjusting entries is to show when the money was officially transferred, and to convert your real-time entries to entries that accurately reflect your accrual accounting system.

 5 Types of Adjusting Entries

-A good example of accrued expenses is wages paid to employees.
-When a business firm owes wages to employees at the end of an accounting period, they make an adjusting journal entry by debiting wages expense and crediting wages payable.
+Accrued Expenses: A good example of accrued expenses is wages paid to employees.
+When a business firm owes wages to employees at the end of an accounting period, they make an adjusting entry by debiting wage expenses and crediting wages payable.

-Unearned revenues refer to payments for goods to be delivered in the future or services to be performed.
-If you place an order for an item from a company on the Internet in February and that item does not arrive (and you don't pay for it) until March, the company from which you placed the order would record the cost of that item as unearned revenue.
+Unearned Revenues: Unearned revenues refer to payments for goods to be delivered in the future or services to be performed.
+If you place an order from an online retailer in February and the item does not arrive (and you don't pay for it) until March, the company from which you placed the order would record the cost of that item as unearned revenue.
 During the month which you made the purchase, the company would make an adjusting entry debiting unearned revenue and crediting revenue.

-Prepaid expenses is a very descriptive title.
-Prepaid expenses are assets that are paid for and gradually get used up during the accounting period.
-A common example of prepaid expenses is office supplies.
-A company buys and pays for office supplies.
-Gradually, during the accounting period, the office supplies are used up.
-As they are used up, they become an expense.
+Prepaid Expenses: Prepaid expenses are assets that are paid for and then gradually used during the accounting period, such as office supplies.
+A company buys and pays for office supplies, and as they are depleted, they become an expense.
 During the month when the office supplies are used, an adjusting entry is made to debit office supply expense and credit prepaid office supplies.

-Depreciation is the process of allocating the cost of an asset, such as a building or a piece of equipment, over the serviceable or economic life of the asset.
+Depreciation: Depreciation is the process of allocating the cost of an asset, such as a building or a piece of equipment, over the serviceable or economic life of the asset.
 Adjusting entries are a little different for depreciation.
 Business owners have to take accumulated depreciation into account.
-Accumulated depreciation is just what it says - the accumulated depreciation of a company's assets over the life of the company.
+Accumulated depreciation is the accumulated depreciation of a company's assets over the life of the company.

-The accumulated depreciation account on the balance sheet is called a contra-asset account, and it is used to record depreciation expense.
-Increases are recorded as credits in contra-asset accounts.
+The accumulated depreciation account on the balance sheet is called a contra-asset account, and it's used to record depreciation expenses.
 When an asset is purchased, it depreciates by some amount every month.
-For that month, an adjusting entry is made to debit depreciation expense - equipment and credit accumulated depreciation by the same amount.
+For that month, an adjusting entry is made to debit depreciation expense and credit accumulated depreciation by the same amount.

 Prepare the Adjusted Trial Balance

-After you make your adjusted entries, you post your adjusted entries to your general ledger accounts.
-Prepare the adjusted trial balance.
-The process is just like preparing the trial balance except the adjusted entries are used.
-You correct any errors that you found.
+After you make your adjusted entries, you'll post them to your general ledger accounts, then prepare the adjusted trial balance.
+This process is just like preparing the trial balance except the adjusted entries are used.
+Make sure to correct any errors you've found.